Texas Gov. Greg Abbott, who has sought to ban mask mandates in schools, tests positive for the coronavirus

+In a video posted on Twitter on Tuesday night, Abbott said that he has been vaccinated against the coronavirus “and that may be one reason why I’m really not feeling any symptoms right now; I have no fever, no aches and pains, no other types of symptoms.”

+“I want you to know that as I work my way through this, I will stay engaged every single day in everything happening at the Texas Capitol,” he added.

-A spokesman for Abbott said the governor is “fully vaccinated against COVID-19, in good health, and currently experiencing no symptoms.”
-Texas first lady Cecilia Abbott has tested negative, and everyone with whom the governor was in close contact Tuesday has been notified, the spokesman, Mark Miner, said in a statement.
+A spokesman for Abbott, Mark Miner, said in a statement that Texas first lady Cecilia Abbott had tested negative and that everyone with whom the governor was in close contact Tuesday had been notified.

-However, videos and photos posted online by Abbott’s gubernatorial campaign show him delivering remarks and mingling with a large, maskless crowd of more than 100 people indoors at an event in Texas on Monday night.
+However, videos and photos posted online by Abbott’s gubernatorial campaign show him delivering remarks and mingling with a maskless crowd of more than 100 people indoors at an event in Texas on Monday night.

-Abbott’s office did not immediately respond to a request for comment on whether it had contacted those who were present at the event in the wake of his positive diagnosis.
+Abbott’s office did not immediately respond to a request for comment on whether those who attended the event had been contacted since the governor received his diagnosis.

 “The Governor has been testing daily, and today was the first positive test result,” Miner said Tuesday.
 “Governor Abbott is in constant communication with his staff, agency heads, and government officials to ensure that state government continues to operate smoothly and efficiently.
 The Governor will isolate in the Governor’s Mansion and continue to test daily.”

-Abbott also is receiving Regeneron’s monoclonal antibody treatment, Miner said.
-The treatment, which was given to then-President Donald Trump when he had the coronavirus last year, is designed to prevent infected people from developing severe illness.
+The treatment, which was given to President Donald Trump when he had the coronavirus last year, is designed to prevent infected people from developing severe illness.

 Abbott’s escalating efforts to stop mask mandates have ended up in the Texas courts.